- Windows 10 Preview Build 19592 includes new tablet experiences for 2-in-1 convertible PCs

 - Microsoft is releasing the improved tablet mode interface gradually, starting with testers that have never detached their keyboard

-- Visit our Insider Preview section to catch up with the latest news on prerelease, beta versions of Windows 10 apps and tools
+- Visit our Windows Insider section to catch up with the latest news on prerelease, beta versions of Windows 10 apps and tools

 - Don’t forget to check out our Windows 10 page for other informative, up-to-date content on the operating system